ElektraInitiative/PermaplanT/doc/decisions/backend_programming_language.md

 ## Decision

-We will use Rust as the backend programming language for Permaplant.
+We will use **stable** Rust, installed by `rustup`, as the backend programming language for PermaplanT.

 ## Rationale